Data, data, and more data.

-A good rule of thumb when designing your own sales dashboard: remember that it is all about simplicity!
+A good rule of thumb when designing your own sales dashboard: the simpler it is, the better.

 Sales Forecast Dashboard

-EngageBay’s sales forecast template can help your company identify potential sales growth opportunities and the steps necessary to capitalize on those opportunities.
+EngageBay’s sales forecast template can help your organization identify potential sales growth opportunities and the steps necessary to capitalize on those opportunities.